-The group will also have a chance to meet with Washington-area Lynchburg College alumni for lunch during a break in the negotiations.
+The group will also have a chance to meet with Washington-area University of Lynchburg alumni for lunch during a break in the negotiations.

 The delegation is headed by Dr. Marek Payerhin, associate professor of international relations and political science.
 “Both the simulation and last week’s visit offer our students a unique experiential opportunity to examine real-life issues related to policy making in the European Union and to rub shoulders with the real movers and shakers of world politics,” he said.